Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Universities and higher education

-Students in university and other higher education settings undertaking practical and practice based courses who require specialist equipment and facilities can attend in-person teaching and learning where reasonably necessary.
+Students in university and other higher education settings undertaking practical and practice based courses who require specialist equipment and facilities can go to in-person teaching and learning where reasonably necessary.
 Providers should not ask students to return if their course can reasonably be continued online.

 Students who have returned to higher education settings, including university, should not move back and forward between their permanent home and student home during term time, unless they meet one of the exemptions.

-Higher education students who have moved to university accommodation and returned to face-to-face learning will be able to return to a non-term residence before 29 April 2021, if they wish to.
+Higher education students who have moved to university accommodation will be able to return to a non-term residence before 29 April 2021, if they wish to.
 This will allow university students to return to a family or other address for the holidays.
-However, in order to minimise the risk of transmission, students should remain in their term time accommodation where possible, especially those students who returned to campus from 8 March.
+However, in order to minimise the risk of spreading COVID-19, students should remain in their term time accommodation where possible, especially those students who returned to campus from 8 March.
 Students should take a test before they travel.

-Students should follow the guidance on how to stop the spread of coronavirus at all times.
+Students should follow the guidance on how to stop the spread of COVID-19 at all times.

-Children over 5 can use registered childcare, childminders, wraparound care and other supervised children’s activities indoors where it is reasonably necessary to enable parents or carers to:
+All children can go to registered childcare, childminders, wraparound care and other supervised children’s activities indoors and outdoors.

-Parent and child groups are permitted outdoors, with restrictions on numbers attending.
+Parent and child groups can take place indoors as well as outdoors, with restrictions on numbers attending.
 See the parent and child groups section of this guidance.

 Meeting others for childcare